 - Have adequate amount of rest/sleep

 By and large, people generally drink coffee or tea for its caffeine contents, which primarily helps keep them awake and to get by the day without feeling restless and sleepy.
-Caffeine provides no nutritional value to your body in any ways at all, but it keeps you awake and alert after consumption.
+Caffeine provides no nutritional value to your body, but it keeps you awake and alert.
 People usually feel sleepy if they are not well rested the night before, hence, try to allocate and set aside a good 6 – 8 hours of sleep to recharge yourself for the next day.
 You might after all not need a cup of coffee/tea to get by your day.

 - Refill coffee with your own tumbler or go for in-store refills

-This is Starbucks way of going green and playing their part to reduce the number of disposable cups.
-If you frequent starbucks for your daily beverage after lunch, you should seriously consider grabbing one of their tumbler and get $0.50 off for the next subsequent refill.
+This is Starbucks’ way of going green and playing their part to reduce the number of disposable cups.
+If you frequent Starbucks for your daily beverage after lunch, you should seriously consider grabbing one of their tumblers and get $0.50 off for the next subsequent refill.
 How neat is this?

 - Make your own coffee/tea